jorgedjr21/work_time_management/README.md

  - docker-compose
  - MySQL runing in some server (docker or local)

+### RUNNING WITH DOCKER

+ps: You will be not necessary install MySQL, the docker-compose file already has the config to run the database

 1 - Clone or download this repo [Download Link](https://github.com/jorgedjr21/work_time_management/releases)

 2 - Open the repo folder and them